 13. Gray living room

-The gray living room remains a staple in gender-neutral design because of its incredible versatility and modern can range from cool, slate tones to warm, 'greige' hues, allowing you to customize the mood of the space.
-A light gray palette can make a room feel larger and more open, while dark charcoal tones create a cozy, intimate add warmth to a gray room, you can incorporate natural wood elements, soft textiles, and warm metallic accents like brass or color scheme is perfect for those who want a sophisticated, low-maintenance look that serves as a flexible foundation for changing decor over time.
+The gray living room remains a staple in gender-neutral design because of its incredible versatility and modern appeal.
+Gray can range from cool, slate tones to warm, 'greige' hues, allowing you to customize the mood of the space.
+A light gray palette can make a room feel larger and more open, while dark charcoal tones create a cozy, intimate atmosphere.
+To add warmth to a gray room, you can incorporate natural wood elements, soft textiles, and warm metallic accents like brass or copper.
+This color scheme is perfect for those who want a sophisticated, low-maintenance look that serves as a flexible foundation for changing decor over time.

 14. Biophilic living room